Thoughts on the joys and problems of modern life

 The Covid pandemic of the early 2020’s has a lot to answer for.
 Its not only the tragic loss of life and all the associated medical problems, but the way in which the attitude of governments, businesses and indeed populations in general has dramatically changed.
 There is no doubt that technology was already changing the every day lives of most ‘developed’ and other nations, to such a extent that some of the economic damage caused by restrictions imposed during the pandemic were limited by access to the internet.
 Generally we were already shopping, doing our banking and our taxes over the internet, but the whole on-line industry was accelerated by the pandemic.

-Therefore most institutions, governments and businesses, even doctors, now only wish to communicate by text message and e-mail.
-The good old telephone can be consigned to the recyclers along with the telex and fax machines.
+Now most institutions, governments and businesses, even doctors, only wish to communicate by text message and e-mail.
+The good old telephone can be consigned to the recyclers along with the telex and fax machines, remember them?
 If you insist on talking to a person, rather than a bot, you must hang on the line, at your own expense, listening to caned music, interrupted with occasional apologies, until you finally give up and send a rude e-mail.

 My real complaint is that it is now expected and actually demanded, that the customer or client dose the all the work themselves.
 So communications always come in the form of “we need this document, please contact this other department, you can find this on our website, or you need to fill in this on-line form etc. etc.”.
 I keep thinking that, if I wasn’t retired, I would not have time to do my own job alongside all the work now require by the businesses and institutions for our modern lives.